FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-1.md

 header-img: "img/pipes.jpg"
 ---

-<i>This post is the first of a three parts series of articles on manage CI/CD workflow with jgit-flow and Pipeline</i>
+<i>This post is the first of a three parts series of articles on manage CI/CD workflow with jgit-flow and Pipeline,
+which describe a development and delivery workflow, from a Jira ticket to a version release (and deployment) using a popular stack, including Jira, Git, Maven, and Jenkins</i>

 * [Part-1: Tools and Planning](https://fullgc.github.io/manage-development-and-delivery-workflow-with-jgit-flow-and-jenkins-pipeline-part-1)
 * [Part-2: Git workflow with JGit-Flow](https://fullgc.github.io/manage-development-and-delivery-workflow-with-jgit-flow-and-jenkins-pipeline-part-2)
 * [Part-3: Development and Release process with Jenkins Pipeline](https://fullgc.github.io/manage-development-and-delivery-workflow-with-jgit-flow-and-jenkins-pipeline-part-3)

 ------------------------------------------------------------------------------------------

-Manage development and delivery workflow with jGit-flow and Jenkins-Pipeline

-This article describes a development and delivery workflow, from a Jira ticket to a version release (and deployment) using a popular stack, including Jira, Git, Maven, and Jenkins.

 <br><br>
 ## Part 1 - Tools and Planning